top of page

 For over 2,500 years, support for the monastic life has been provided by lay supporters through daily acts of generosity.
 The monks are not allowed to own, accept or handle money.
 They are not allowed to store or prepare food, and can only eat food which is presented to them daily.
 The Buddha deliberately required the monks to be totally dependent upon the lay community for their physical support.
 He wanted them to be unencumbered by any worldly responsibilities.
 Free to live a life dedicated to simplicity, contentment and contemplation, monks can spend their time and energy to study and practise the Dhamma.
 Deepening their knowledge in meditation, they benefit the lay community by sharing whatever insight they gain through teaching, advice and example.

-(PLEASE NOTE: On two or three weekdays during the month Dana is offered at 7:00am by people rostered on to do so.
-There is a blessing for those offering, but no communal meal or talk.
+(PLEASE NOTE: On two or three weekdays during the month Dana is offered at 7:00 am There is a blessing for those offering, but no communal meal or talk.
 There will be no one there at the usual time of 10:30 am.
 Please check the calendar for these days.)

-This custom dates back to the time of the Buddha.
-At 10:30am, collect a plate with a small amount of rice and fork or spoon and join the line of people on the front verandah.
-As the monks walk by you can spoon a small portion of rice into their bowls.
-After this offering, please leave the plate of rice on a dedicated table and proceed to the Shrine room where the monks will return to give a blessing after being presented with and collecting food in their bowls from the buffet table.
+Therefore, to at least symbolically maintain this noble and beautiful tradition, the monks are doing a 'mini-almsround' every day on the verandah.
+At 10:30 am, visitors collect a plate with a small amount of rice and a spoon, and join up in a long line of people on the front verandah.
+As the monks walk by, everyone spoons a small portion of rice into their bowls.
+After this offering, please leave the plate of rice on a dedicated table and proceed to the shrine room to quietly collect your mind.
+After the monks have formally received the food placed on the buffet, and collected their daily meal from the buffet into their bowls, they will proceed to the shrine room themselves to give a blessing.

-After the blessing by the monks, lay visitors are invited to select their meal from the buffet table, while the monks will eat their meal by themselves in the Shrine Room.
-Following the meal and clean up (usually around 11:45am), lay visitors may return to the Shrine Room for a talk by the senior monk and an opportunity to ask questions.
+After the blessing by the monks, lay visitors are invited to select their meal from the buffet table, while the monks will eat their meal by themselves in the shrine room.
+Following the meal and clean up (usually around 11:45am), lay visitors may wish to return to the shrine room, where Ajahn Dhammasiha, Ajahn Moneyyo, or other experienced senior monks make themselves available to share Dhamma, answer questions, or lead a discussion on various Dhamma themes.

 Lay visitors are requested to dress modestly when visiting.
 Please, no shorts for men or women or dresses above the knees or low necklines.